zijun-zhao/deeplearning.ai/problems_Notes/Note_W4111.md

     res1 = cur.execute(sql)
     res = cur.fetchall()
   ```

 4. Use of conn.commit() in **Python**
  * Commit any pending transaction to the database.
 Note that if the database supports an auto-commit feature, this must be initially off.
 An interface method may be provided to turn it back on.
 Database modules that do not support transactions should implement this method with void functionality.

+5. Prof. Donald F. Ferguson said
-5. Figuring out how to map from kind of junky file data into structured DB data is part of using databases.
+> Figuring out how to map from kind of junky file data into structured DB data is part of using databases.

 6. Several SQL usage showing up in Lecture 1
  * Show table of certian DB
    ```Python
    conn = pymysql.connect(host="localhost", user="dbuser",